Forest Fair Mall: 1985–1988: Planning and construction

 In 1985, real estate developer Amega selected the site at the northeast corner of the Interstate 275 beltway's interchange with Winton Road in suburban Cincinnati, Ohio, for the development of a retail property.
 Initially, the site was to consist solely of Bigg's, a local hypermarket chain.

-Billionaire George Herscu, chairman of the Australian Hooker Corporation, acquired the property from Amega in 1986 and chose to make Bigg's an anchor store to an ambitious $200 million "supermall" with 1.5 e6sqft of retail space.
+Romanian-Australian business executive George Herscu, then chair of the Australian real estate company LJ Hooker, acquired the property from Amega in 1986 and chose to make Bigg's an anchor store to a shopping mall with 1.5 e6sqft of retail space.
 About 70% of the proposed building was located in Forest Park and the rest in Fairfield.

-In July 1987, herscu announced that two department stores had committed to the project: Higbee's and Bonwit Teller.
+In July 1987, Herscu announced that two department stores had committed to the project: Higbee's and Bonwit Teller.
 Overall, Forest Fair Mall would be the second-biggest mall in the state of Ohio at the time of construction, behind only the now-demolished Randall Park Mall in the Cleveland suburb of North Randall.
 Architectural plans called for a two-story structure with space for up to 200 stores.
 Decor was to feature "soaring, cathedral type ceilings, supported by steel beams and covered with curved glass."
 Also in 1987, Hooker bought a controlling interest in Bonwit Teller and three other department stores: B. Altman and Company, Parisian, and Sakowitz.
 B. Altman was confirmed as a tenant in November 1987 and Parisian in March 1988, while negotiations with Sakowitz began in October 1988.